TanmayH/DALS-Domain-Adaptation/README.md

 # Domain Adaptation Techniques
 # Deep CORAL
-To use visual domain adaptation using statistic criterion, specifically Deep Correlation Alignment, you need to run:
+To use visual domain adaptation using statistic criterion in DALS, specifically Deep Correlation Alignment, you need to run:

 ```
 python main_deep_coral.py